How Long to Cook Ribs at 250°F: Exact Oven Times for Tender Results

 Spare Ribs 4-6 3.5-4.5

-Doneness check: Perform the bend test at the estimated finish time—when lifted with tongs, ribs should bend and cracks appear in the surface.
-Meat should separate easily from the bone but not fall completely off.
+Doneness verification: Perform the bend test at estimated finish time—when lifted with tongs, ribs should bend 45 degrees with surface cracks.
+Meat should separate easily from bone but maintain structure.
+Thermometer readings must be taken between bones, avoiding fat pockets.

 How to check ribs for doneness at 250 degrees